DanielGarciaGuillen/danielgg.com/content/how-javascript-works-basically/index.md

 This is the code that we are going to analyze.

-It is a pretty simple code where we create a const a with value 2.
+It is a pretty simple code where we create a `const a` with value 2.

-Then we create a function where the value passed as parament is going to be multiplied by 2 and returned.
+Then we create `function multiplyBy2` where the parameter pass is going to be multiplied by 2 and returned.

-Last, we assigning the result of running the function to the const newValue.
+Last, we assigning the result of running the function to the `const newValue`.

 ```javascript